kleopasevan/wren-update/MASTER_IMPLEMENTATION_CHECKLIST.md

 ---

-## Section 6: Conversational Analytics Engine
+## Section 6: Conversational Analytics Engine (use wren's way of context management and then we start from there)

 ### 6.1 Natural Language Query Processing
 - [x] Basic text-to-SQL (Wren AI integration)